-(d) Analyses of the long-term stability of the disposal site and the need for ongoing active maintenance after site closure must be based upon analyses of active natural processes such as erosion, mass wasting, slope failure, settlement of wastes and backfill, infiltration through covers over disposal areas and adjacent soils, and surface drainage of the disposal site.
-The analyses must provide reasonable assurance that long-term stability of the disposal site can be ensured for the compliance period and that there will not be a need for ongoing active maintenance of the disposal site following site closure.
+(d) Analyses of the long-term stability of the disposal site and the need for ongoing active maintenance after closure must be based upon analyses of active natural processes such as erosion, mass wasting, slope failure, settlement of wastes and backfill, infiltration through covers over disposal areas and adjacent soils, and surface drainage of the disposal site.
+The analyses must provide reasonable assurance that long-term stability of the disposal site can be ensured and that there will not be a need for ongoing active maintenance of the disposal site following closure.